Scanerrr/dinarys_rest/README.md

  ### Getting started
   `php artisan serve`

- ### Running tests
- `composer test`

- There will be error in migration while testing.
-That's happening because of
+  Password for first users will be '123456'